codewars/docs/content/languages/cpp/authoring/index.md

 One consequence of using a template is that the signature of a solution function can be modified by the user in a way which can affect tests.
 Make sure that tests are not possible to work around by users tampering with the prototype of the solution function.

 Another issue caused by the use of the template is excessive namespace pollution.
-See paagraph on [`using` directives`](#using-directives) for more details.
+See paragraph on [`using` directives`](#using-directives) for more details.

 ## Coding